piyushtada/destreamer-unipi/README.md

 ### Little trick
-If you have to download lots of files, you can change destreamer.sh to keep working after crash without do any action.
+If you have to download lots of files, you can change destreamer.sh to keep working after crash without doing any action.
 Of course you have to manually stop it with ctrl+c, or it will run forever!

 ```bash
 #!/usr/bin/env bash